giancarlovisconti/giancarlovisconti.github.io/research.md

 [12] "Who Pays for Crime?
 Criminal Violence and Accountability in Latin America" (with Miguel Carreras).

 [13] "Who is the Distributor?
-Heterogeneity in Transfers to Local Governments."
+Explaining Variation in Transfers to Local Governments."

-[14] "The Long-Term Effects of Historical Events: Evidence from the 1988 Chilean Plesbiscite."
+[14] "The Long-Term Effects of Historical Events: Evidence from the 1988 Chilean Plebiscite."